-Select the appropriate option to set up the required type of link to the target diagram, and then click on the OK button.
+Select the appropriate option to set up the required type of

+link to the target diagram, and then click on the OK button.

 Option Description Diagram Frame This option creates a Diagram Frame element containing an image of the dropped diagram, with the name of the dropped diagram in the frame label.
 Any user looking at the host diagram can double-click on the Diagram Frame and open the target diagram for review and - if they have the access permissions - for edit.
 Diagram Reference This option creates an empty Diagram Frame element with the name of the dropped diagram in the frame label.
 Any user looking at the host diagram can double-click on the Diagram Frame and open the target diagram for review and - if they have the access permissions - for edit.
+You can also open the referenced diagram from the Browser window , by double-clicking on the Diagram Frame name.
 Hyperlink This option adds a Hyperlink element to the diagram, containing a diagram icon with no frame, followed by the names of the parent Package and target diagram.
 Double-clicking on this hyperlink will open the target diagram.

 You can edit the hyperlink to point to another diagram, or to not display the diagram icon, by right-clicking on the element and selecting the 'Properties' option.

 You can also create an identical Hyperlink element by dragging the Hyperlink icon onto the host diagram from the 'Common' Toolbox page, right-clicking on the element and selecting 'Properties', and then selecting 'Diagram' from the 'Type' drop-down list.
-Navigation Cell This option creates a Navigation Cell (a UML Diagram element) that contains the